Last Updated on February 18, 2022 by Mark Ferguson

 I bought a 68,000-square-foot strip mall, and while I was looking at the deal, the listing agent mentioned TI.
 I was newer to the commercial real estate game after spending most of my time in the residential world.
-I did not feel too bad because, after meeting with the listing agent, my partner asked me what TI was.
+I did not feel too bad because, after meeting with the listing agent, my partner asked me, what is TI?
 I told him it must be taxes and insurance.
 I was wrong!
 TI stands for tenant improvements and describes repairs made to a unit for the tenant.
 The improvements may be paid for by the tenant, landlord, or a combination of both.

 TI may consist of anything the tenant needs for them to operate their business.
 The building we bought had a restaurant that had moved in a few years prior to our purchase.
 The owner of the building agreed to pay for $150,000 of tenant improvements prior to the restaurant moving in.
 The restaurant owner managed the improvements, but the landlord paid for them.